-Relations between President Karzai and the US in particular have been strained by the killing of 15 Afghan civilians by an American soldier in March 2012, violent protests over the inadvertent burning of copies of the Koran at a US airbase in February 2012 and the emergence of a video in January of the same year which appeared to show US troops urinating on Taliban bodies.
+Relations between President Karzai and the US in particular have been strained by the killing of 15 Afghan civilians by an American soldier in March 2012, violent protests over the inadvertent burning of copies of the Koran at a US airbase and the emergence of a video which appeared to show US troops urinating on Taliban bodies.

 However, many Afghans also say they fear the Taliban may return once foreign troops pull out.